 West Lodge Primary School is committed to safeguarding and promoting the welfare of all of its pupils.
 Each pupil’s welfare is of paramount importance and we are committed to upholding every child’s right to be safe.
 We will always take a considered and sensitive approach in order that we can support all of our pupils.
 We have a Safeguarding Policy and Child Protection Policy on our website which states our school procedures regarding concerns raised about a child.
 This is in line with Department for Education (DFE) guidance which is set out in Keeping Children Safe in Education (DfE September 2018) which incorporates a range of related responsibilities for schools and newer statutory duties introduced to protect children and young people.
 Due to our commitment to safeguarding, each newsletter will communicate some key information to parents concerning ways in which you can safeguard your own children at home, as well as informing you of how we are committed to working with all our parents and pupils, to actively promote the safeguarding and welfare of all our pupils.

 If you have any concerns about a child, then please do not hesitate to contact a member of the safeguarding team.
-Our Safeguarding team comprises of Mrs McClean (Designated Safeguarding Lead) Mr Dees, Mr Bennett, Mrs Cooper, Mrs Haines, Mr West and Mrs Kinsella (Designated Safeguarding Officers).
-Our Governor with responsibility for safeguarding is Namita Bhatia.
+Our Safeguarding team comprises of Mrs Bowerman (Designated Safeguarding Lead) Mr Dees, Mr Bennett, Mrs Cooper, Mrs Haines, Mr West and Mrs Kinsella (Designated Safeguarding Officers).
+Our Governors with responsibility for safeguarding is Victoria McFarland and Claire Barrett.

 Care Plans – for children with any medical diagnosis.